Ubisoft explores how blockchain games can help players

 GamesBeat: Is it possible to use blockchain to reduce toxicity without infringing on privacy?

-Puck: Privacy, when it comes to account management, privacy and the new GDPR rules here in Europe–you’re right, it’s important to be clear about what you store in a blockchain and what you don’t.
+Puck: Privacy, when it comes to account management, privacy and the new GDPR rules here in Europe — you’re right, it’s important to be clear about what you store in a blockchain and what you don’t.
 Privacy is definitely a matter of concern that we have to investigate in this area.
 But still, the idea is there and needs to be explored.
 At this point, everything around blockchain is worth investigating.

 GamesBeat: In your view, then, you can still have privacy while using blockchain for verification?

 Puck: We’re still at an early stage in the R&D process.
-Right now I don’t have a certain answer.
+Right now, I don’t have a certain answer.
 But we’re thinking about it.
 The French privacy authorities are working on this as well.
-I’ve had the opportunity to work with the academics who are in charge of their project, since of course it’s a matter of concern for Ubisoft.
+I’ve had the opportunity to work with the academics who are in charge of their project since, of course, it’s a matter of concern for Ubisoft.
 But we don’t have an answer right now.

-GamesBeat: When it comes to account management, do you think blockchain has potential there, for things like better verification of identity and better payment transactions?
+GamesBeat: When it comes to account management, do you think blockchain has potential there for things like better verification of identity and better payment transactions?

 Puck: Absolutely.
 Digital identity is another area of exploration for blockchain, as well as transaction authority.
 That’s not entirely something we’re focusing on right now.
-At Ubisoft our priority is on how to use blockchain to provide players with key new benefits.
+At Ubisoft, our priority is on how to use blockchain to provide players with key new benefits.
 We’re not looking as closely at crypto transactions right now.
-But obviously it’s a major area.
+But obviously, it’s a major area.

 GamesBeat: Tim Sweeney at Epic Games has been talking about using blockchain to bypass the app stores.
 You can cut payment times from 60 days to a few hours, so developers can get their money from consumers more quickly and avoid the 30 percent fee from the platform holders.
 It seems like that’s relevant to the game industry.

-Puck: There certainly some discussions in the ecosystem around that topic.
+Puck: There certainly [are] some discussions in the ecosystem around that topic.
 But again, we’re not yet focused on the transactional aspects of blockchain.
 We don’t have any intentions to change anything around the distribution of our games.

 GamesBeat: Transactional concepts like that seem to apply to a lot of industries.
 How would you say that blockchain specifically applies to games?

-Puck: For us it’s always about players.
+Puck: For us, it’s always about players.
 How can we offer them more, offer them something new?
 The distributed nature of the blockchain network and the current state of the technology make it hard to envision what exactly will be the future of gaming and blockchain, but what we want is to use what blockchain has to offer for our players.

 We’re working on our R&D. We have a step-by-step approach through prototyping to determine how blockchain can bring the most value to our players.
-We have a game prototype in the works from a team at our strategic innovation lab, named Hashcraft.
+We have a game prototype in the works from a team at our Strategic Innovation Lab named Hashcraft.
 It’s giving us ideas around how open a game can become thanks to blockchain.

-Hashcraft is a treasure-hunting and island exploration game, and its online features entirely rely on blockchain.
+Hashcraft is a treasure-hunting and island-exploration game, and its online features entirely rely on blockchain.
 The game is operated by a player on a blockchain, and the players are given the opportunity to expand the world of the game by creating blockchain-based user-generated content and sharing with their community.
 Players can create additional islands in the game and share them with the larger network.
 Other players can visit and explore those additional islands.
 The creators of the game can hide treasure on their islands and set up challenges so players can try out a new game they’ve created.

-This is one of the things we think blockchain can do for players: it gives them an opportunity for involvement in the creation process.
+This is one of the things we think blockchain can do for players: It gives them an opportunity for involvement in the creation process.
 For us, the big deal isn’t about cryptocurrency.
 The big thing is about giving more opportunities to players.

 GamesBeat: When it comes to players’ digital ownership of assets that they create in a game, is that something interesting for you?
 If you can use blockchain to verify that a player created something, can they own that and take that with them to another game?
-Do you want to make assets portable across games, like avatars?
+Do you want to make assets portable across games — like avatars?
 Maybe you could take your avatar from one game to another game.

 Puck: Yes, definitely.
 That’s part of what we’re thinking about around making players true stakeholders in our worlds.
 With true ownership, the stake is obvious, if you can hold and own your assets — not from an IP standpoint, but from, let’s say, a virtual material standpoint.